 Step 5: At a low speed mix in the chocolate chips and peanut butter chips (if using).

 Step 7: Line a cookie sheet with parchment paper and portion the dough for Gluten Free Levain Style Double Chocolate Chip Cookie in 6oz cookies using your hands and a digital kitchen scale.
+This will be easier than using a cookie scoop.
 Form the dough into a hockey puck shape and press down until around 1-1.5 inches tall.
-Wrap the sheet tray with plastic wrap or cover with a lid and refrigerate the dough for at least 4hrs.
+Wrap the sheet tray with plastic wrap or cover it with a lid and refrigerate the cookie dough balls for at least 4hrs.

 How to bake Gluten Free Double Chocolate Chip Cookies